GPII/universal/documentation/AuthorizationService.md

 ]
 ```

-#### getSelectedPreferences(userId, authDecisionId)
+#### getSelectedPreferences(userId, authorizationId)
 * **description**: Get the user selected preferences that is saved within the authorization decision.
 The function verifies the authorization decision is made by the user and not revoked.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
-    * authDecisionId: Number.
+    * authorizationId: Number.
 A system generated unique number that identifies the authorization decision.
 * **return:** The user selected preferences if the authorization decision id is valid.
 Otherwise, return `unknown`.

 #### getUnauthorizedClientsForUser(userId)